guardian/frontend/docs/02-architecture/02-fronts-architecture.md

 The level of priority of a front will impact how often the cron job would request its update:
 - Edition and sport fronts: High update frequency
-- Other Editorial fronts: Strandard update frequency
+- Other Editorial fronts: Standard update frequency
-- Email fronts: Strandard update frequency
+- Email fronts: Standard update frequency
 - Commercial fronts: Low update frequency
 - Training fronts: Low update frequency